department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

     - Receive Social Security disability benefits, **or**
     - Are unemployable because of a disability that doesn’t go away, **or**
     - Have a disability that doesn’t go away and that makes it impossible for you to work, **or**
-    - Have a disease or disorder that VA decides causes your permanent and total disability
+    - Have a disease or disorder that we decide is the cause of your permanent and total disability

 3. Your net worth and income are within certain limits.